Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 Using Models to Understand Cellular Respiration

-To begin, students analyze two models of cellular respiration – chemical equations that summarize the inputs and outputs of cellular respiration and a figure that summarizes the three major stages of cellular respiration (glycolysis, the Krebs cycle, and the electron transport chain plus ATP synthase).
+In both versions of the Student Handout, students analyze two models of cellular respiration.
+The first model shows chemical equations that summarize the inputs and outputs of cellular respiration.
+The second model is a figure that shows the three major stages of cellular respiration and the role of mitochondria.

-Then, students use what they have learned to develop their own model of cellular respiration.
+After students analyze these models, they use what they have learned to develop their own more complete model of cellular respiration.

-In the optional final section, students analyze how the extensive, folded inner membrane of a mitochondrion contributes to ATP production.
-This illustrates the general principle that structure is related to function.
+Then, in the advanced version of the Student Handout, students analyze how the extensive, folded inner membrane of a mitochondrion contributes to ATP production.
+This analysis illustrates the general principle that structure is related to function.

-Process of phagocytosis after injury to skinIn this activity, students analyze multiple examples of the relationship between structure and function in diverse human cells and in the digestive system.
+Students analyze multiple examples of the relationship between structure and function in the organs and cells of the digestive system.

-Students analyze examples that illustrate how organelles work together to accomplish cellular functions and organs and organ systems work together to accomplish functions needed by the organism.
+Students also analyze several examples that illustrate how organs and organ systems work together to accomplish functions needed by the organism.

-Finally, students evaluate the claim that structure is related to function in cells, organs and organ systems.
+Finally, students use a claim, evidence and reasoning framework to evaluate the claim that structure is related to function in cells, organs and organ systems.

 Resources for Teaching Cancer Biology